DevExpress/devextreme-reactive/packages/dx-react-datagrid-bootstrap3/README.md

 );
 ```

+Make sure that Bootstrap styles are linked to a page.
+If you have not yet configured Bootstrap for your project, check the following link: http://getbootstrap.com/getting-started/#download.

 ## Getting started

 This repository contains templates and plugin wrappers with injected templates.
 These wrapper can be used instead the same ones from original React DataGrid repository for your convenience.